 Pour the filling into the crust and then carefully place the pie into the oven.

-8 Bake the pie: Bake for 45 to 50 minutes or until the center of the pie no longer wobbles.
+Bake for 45 to 50 minutes or until the center of the pie no longer wobbles.
 Check the pie after 30 minutes of baking.
 If the crust is starting to brown too much, cover the crust with aluminum foil to prevent burning.

-9 Rest and serve: Remove the pie from the oven and let the pie cool completely to room temperature before serving.
+Remove the pie from the oven and let the pie cool completely to room temperature before serving.